dsrhaslab/io_patterns_hpc_applications/README.md

 This folder contains all the scripts necessary for identifying and classifying HPC applications based on their I/O patterns.

+The dataset containing the I/O traces and performance metrics from four HPC applications (GROMACS, OpenFOAM, PyTorch, and TensorFlow), executed on the **Frontera** supercomputer, can be found in Zenodo: https://zenodo.org/records/17428437

 ## Structure

 - **Frontera folder**: Contains the scripts to run the applications.
 Each application may have multiple test cases, so each subfolder corresponds to a different test of the same application.
 At the base of the folder, there are also scripts required for different steps, but configured with Frontera-specific options to submit jobs using *sbatch*.